 The first activity took place the 23rd of September during the Introweek for IBM 2016.
-On this day the mentees, Isis Kouvaras, Thu Pham and myself, found out that our mentors were 2nd year IBM students Elvira Perdomo Fassrainer and Damieta Rutters.
+On this day the mentees, Isis, Thu and myself, found out that our mentors were 2nd year IBM students Elvira and Damieta.

 The activity took place the whole day and it consisted of doing a city walk around Ghent while having to complete some tasks spread out around the city centre and fill out a quiz before going back to campus.